 Most home appliance repair technicians learn their craft through on-the-job training as an apprentice to master technicians.
 However, employers prefer to hire graduates of technical appliance repair or electronics programs offered at postsecondary technical schools or community colleges.
 While these programs can help reduce the amount of on-the-job training required for entry-level workers, trainees usually receive additional schooling from their employer and appliance manufacturers.

 The Environmental Protection Agency requires that all technicians who work with refrigerants pass a written examination to become certified in the proper handling of these.

 A friendly and customer-service oriented nature is as essential as mechanical and electronic ability.
 Because home appliance repair technicians work on appliances in homes, they must be able to interact with customers in a friendly and knowledgeable way and be able to work independently without much supervision.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projected employment for home appliance repair technicians to stay about the same from 2012 to 2022.
-The BLS published the median annual salary of home appliance repairers as $35,170 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) projected employment for home appliance repair technicians to drop by 3% from 2014 to 2024.
+The BLS published the median annual salary of home appliance repairers as $36,200 in May 2015.

 Alternative Career Options

 Those who like to repair home appliances, but would like a career with a higher earning potential and better job outlook than home appliance repair technicians, may consider becoming heating, ventilation and air conditioning (HVAC) technicians.
 These workers typically must complete 2-year degrees or apprenticeships to learn their craft, and they may be required to obtain certifications and licenses.
 HVAC technicians had a median annual salary of $45,110 in May 2015.
 Jobs for HVAC technicians are expected to grow by 14% from 2014 to 2024, according to the BLS.

 General Maintenance and Repair Worker